Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about vaccines and vaccination (GCSE and Key Stage 3)

 Students must master an enormous number of words when learning about vaccines, immunisation, antibodies and the immune system.
 Many students will come to lessons with a considerable amount of prior knowledge about these topics.
 The activities below can help you find out what your students already know, and allow students to make sense of the key words used when teaching vaccination.
 The video below accompanies an award winning ASE resource on why you’ll never catch small pox.

 How does a vaccine work?

 GCSE worksheet on vaccination.
 Students read a passage about the quest to discover a vaccine for Ebola.
 Working in pairs, students discuss key terms from the article before they summarise key points from each paragraph.
-This worksheet teaches students how to read for meaning and how a vaccine works.
+This worksheet teaches students how to read for meaning and how a vaccine works, including the production of antibodies.
 (PDF)

 The iron lung and polio